WorldHealthOrganization/mnf-sdg-stunting-overweight-2025/1 - Preparing Covariates/README.md

 - **WPP2022_Demographic_Indicators_Medium.csv**: Additional demographic indicators (obtained from https://population.un.org/wpp/Download/Archive/CSV/).
 - **Tidy_World_Devel_Indic.rds**: Used as an intermediate merging dataset.
 Not a data source.

-## Imputation Process

-The `Imputation of IHME covariate data_multiple_impute.R` script is structured as follows:

 ## Usage